 Once you complete these steps, Threat Protection will continue to function whether you have an active VPN connection or not.
 The NordVPN app will continue to run in the background to protect your device.

-You can also get Threat Protection through current NordVPN browser extensions for Chrome, Firefox, Edge, and Safari browsers.
+You can also get Threat Protection Lite (a limited version of Threat Protection) through current NordVPN browser extensions for Chrome, Firefox, Edge, and Safari browsers.

-As of now, the only option you have for Threat Protection (a.k.a.
-Threat Protection Lite) is whether or not to turn it on.
+As of now, the only option you have for Threat Protection Lite is whether or not to turn it on.

-With Threat Protection, Nord Security is clearly looking to expand beyond the VPN-only space.
+With Threat Protection and Threat Protection Lite, Nord Security is clearly looking to expand beyond the VPN-only space.
 There are even rumors that the company is working on a full antivirus program.

 Other NordVPN features and capabilities